$125 off any CGM Plan. Use code WINTER125

 A young woman and an older woman running together on the beach

-As we mentioned, basal metabolic rate (BMR) is a number that estimates the number of calories your body burns daily simply by keeping itself alive.
-This number is usually similar to your resting energy expenditure (REE), or the number of calories burned while you rest.
+As we mentioned, basal metabolic rate (BMR) estimates the number of calories your body burns daily simply by keeping itself alive.
+This number is usually similar to your resting energy expenditure (REE) or the number of calories burned while you rest.

-Studies have shown that your metabolic rate decreases by one to two percent each year as your body naturally loses skeletal muscle.
+Research indicates that as you age, your BMR decreases by 0.75 percent annually, coupled with a 1 percent increase in body fat per year after reaching 40.
 However, increased metabolic age has been found to predict metabolic syndrome and other adverse health effects in some people.

 How to Determine Your Metabolic Age

 So, how do you calculate your metabolic age?
-To manually calculate your metabolic age, you’ll first need to know your basal metabolic rate (BMR).
+To do so manually, you'll first need to know your basal metabolism.

-The calculation for these measurements takes your height, body weight, and sex, and age into account.
+The common formula for these measurements takes your height, body weight, sex, and age into account.
 The concept of metabolic age suggests that a value that is the same or younger than your real age indicates better metabolic health.

 Try Our BMR Calculator